 05 of 13

 Have Windows Which Allow Natural Light Into the Room

 One of the most helpful things your craft room can have is large windows with natural light pouring in.
-Granted this is a luxury that is not possible for all crafters, many of us are stuck in basement areas, etc. with small or nonexistent windows.
+Granted this is a luxury that is not possible for all crafters, as many people are stuck in basement areas with small or nonexistent windows.